 The GeoDict Base package is needed for basic functionality.

-The ExportGeo module can be used to export the generated structures as 3D image (*.raw), as surface triangulation (*.stl) for CAD-programs, or as direct simulation in Fluent / Abaqus.
+The ExportGeo module and the MeshGeo module can be used to export the generated structures as 3D image (*.raw), as surface triangulation (*.stl) for CAD-programs, or as direct simulation in Fluent / Abaqus.

 - Some of the material properties that can be computed for the resulting 3D structure models of porous nonwoven or composites using other GeoDict modules are: